 I turned back with an apologetic smile and met Isaac’s apprehensive gaze.

 “Care to elaborate?” he asked, running his hand through his hair.
-The woolly hat must have messed it up.
-I was happy to see that he made an effort to dress warmly, though.

 “Your sweater needs to be ugly!
 That’s the point!”
 I gestured towards the extremely kitsch angel on my own jumper.
 She was surrounded by fluorescent snowflakes and if you pushed her flaming heart, she sang “Silent Night,” in a creepy mechanical voice.